no-trbl-2-u/CodeStumble/src/components/Layout/Article/md_articles/expressFCC.md

 *Final Note: You will NOT be able to hand this in to "Complete" the task in FCC.
 You can only do that if you use their glitch.com repository, which is where some people are having problems.
 Oh well, we're here for the knowledge anyway, not for a tick in a box, right?* 😸

 ## Curriculum 🏫 💻
 * Meet the Node consoles 🤝
   * Log "Hello World" from the server
-  * server.js - line 23
+  * server_FINAL.js - line 23
 * Start a Working Express Server 🔰
-  * At the bottom of your code, use app.listen(PORT, HANDLER) to begin listening for other app.METHODs
+  * At the bottom of your code, use app.listen(PO
+  RT, HANDLER) to begin listening for other app.METHODs
-    * server.js - line 21
+    * server_FINAL.js - line 21
   * Create another route via app.get()
     * app.get() has the following format ```app.get(PATH: string, (req, res) => void)```
-      * server.js - line 16
+      * server_FINAL.js - line 16
   * set its path as the first argument to app.get()
   * send "Hello Express" via the app.send() method